-- Provide or update the name and contact details of project partners: - For each partner: legal representative and project coordinator - o For the project as a whole: communication officer, finance officer, contact persons for transfer and for carbon footprint and if applicable a Data Controller and Data Protection Officer for the project. - Enter or update the bank account details of all partners - Provide or update compulsory documentation (upload the updated version of the declarations submitted during the application phase, if needed) - Provide missing documentation Modify the Application Form to solve any minor technical issues and/or to integrate the adjustments resulting from the assessment phase or from the Programme Committee recommendations/conditions.
+- Provide or update the name and contact details of project partners: - o For each partner: legal representative and project coordinator - o For the project as a whole: communication officer, finance officer, contact persons for transfer and for carbon footprint and if applicable a Data Controller and Data Protection Officer for the project. - Enter or update the bank account details of all partners - Provide or update compulsory documentation (upload the updated version of the declarations submitted during the application phase, if needed) - Provide missing documentation - For the lead partner and the partner(s) in charge of investment activities, carry out in cooperation with the JS the Climate and Environmental Objectives Assessment (DNSH)59 - Modify the Application Form to solve any minor technical issues and/or to integrate the adjustments resulting from the assessment phase or from the Programme Committee recommendations/conditions.